Responding to COVID

 Masks must be worn inside at all times, and must be worn outside if less than 6 feet apart

-Temperature & health screenings will be required for both staff and campers upon arrival at camp each morning
+Temperature & health screenings will be required for both staff and campers upon arrival at camp each morning.
+Each family must complete the Health Screening Questionnaire on the Campanion App.

 Families will sign a health pledge and waiver ensuring they will NOT take voluntary trips during camp or host visitors; exception would be leaving camp early and not returning